 Medicare Coverage for Immunotherapy Cancer Treatment

 Immunotherapy is covered under Medicare as a cancer treatment.
-Immunotherapy drugs such as Keytruda and Opdivo are typically covered under Medicare if the medications are deemed medically necessary.
-Expect to pay certain out-of-pocket costs for immunotherapy cancer treatment even if you are covered by Medicare.
+It is a biological therapy that uses materials from living organisms to address the cancer.
+Immunotherapy drugs, such as Keytruda and Opdivo, are typically covered under Medicare if the medications are deemed medically necessary.
+Additional out-of-pocket costs for immunotherapy cancer treatment vary from plan to plan.

 |Medicare Plan||Immunotherapy Coverage|